 Firstly, What is OSINT?

-OSINT is defined in this sense as the characteristics of the data being examined.
+In this context, OSINT is described as the nature of the data being analyzed.

 OSINT tools help enterprises tackle the following threats: